hellbox/srob-migration/content/reviews/finding-his-voice.md

 name = "Finding his voice"
 title = "Finding his voice"
 dek = "Robert Lashley is an incredible performing poet \u2014 one of the finest in the region.
-His latest book identifies him as one of the best on the page, in addition to one of the best on the stage." facebookauto = "We already know that Robert Lashley is a poetry genius on the stage.
+His latest book identifies him as one of the best on the page, in addition to one of the best on the stage." type = "Review"facebookauto = "We already know that Robert Lashley is a poetry genius on the stage.
 HIs new book proves he's a genius on the page." twitterauto = ".@Misterlashley is a poetry genius on the stage.
 HIs new book proves he's a genius on the page." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/up-south.md"]